EduardoGMora/EduardoGMora/README.md

 ###

-I'm Eduardo Mora , a fullstack and software developer with a strong dedication to mastering new technologies and solving complex problems, ready to collaborate on new projects. :)
+I'm Eduardo Mora, a fullstack and software developer with a strong dedication to mastering new technologies and solving complex problems, ready to collaborate on new projects. :)

 ###